Ria424/developers-animatesdk-docs/Document_object/Document9.md

 #### Description

-Method; adds a new publish profile and makes it the current one.
+Method; Adds a new publish profile and makes it the current one.

 #### Example